componentor/opfs-fs/readme.md

 ## 🧪 Testing

-OPFS-FS comes with a comprehensive test suite covering all functionality:
+@componentor/fs comes with a comprehensive test suite covering all functionality:

 ```bash
 # Run all tests